vespa-engine/vespa/README-dev-on-docker.md

 ### Changing code and rebuilding

 Edit code on the host system.
-After that you can build as above or just the necessary modules if you now what you are doing.
+After that you can build as above or just the necessary modules if you know what you are doing.
 Java can be built on the host system, C++ needs to be built in the container.

 To install changes, stop Vespa, install and start.